 5. Ballerina Shoe Art Idea | Black Swan | Art Basel Miami Beach Art DIY Ideas

-Being an interior designer, I’ve come across lots of clients who have boxes of their kid’s ballet shoes.
+As an interior designer, I’ve come across many clients who have boxes of their kid’s ballet shoes.
 As a girl with two left feet, I’ve always admired ballerinas.
 When I was younger, I attended my friend Aimee’s ballerina recital; my feet were not cut from her same cloth.
 When I laid eyes on this piece of art, I immediately thought of her, and what a great idea this piece is to showcase ballerina shoes that might otherwise live in the attic…forever.

 6. Costume Design is Art | Art DIY Ideas